PulsarSwap/Pulsar-Docs/versioned_docs/version-v1/01-protocol-overview/02-smart-contracts.md

 Pulsar is a DeFi protocol that uses smart contracts to facilitate swap tokens and interactions on the blockchain.
 Pulsar protocol has three main smart contracts: [Factory](#factory), [Pair](#pair), and [TWAMM](#twamm) contract.

 The Factory contract allows for the creation of liquidity pools, while the Pair contract manages the underlying assets (two ERC20 tokens) and their corresponding liquidity tokens.
-The TWAMM contract, also known as the "Time-Weighted Average Market Maker," is responsible for handling instant swap, term swap and facilitating liquidity provision and removing.
+The TWAMM contract, also known as the `Time-Weighted Average Market Maker` is responsible for handling instant swap, term swap and facilitating liquidity provision and removing.

 Together, these contracts enable the Pulsar Protocol to provide decentralized, automated finance for a range of assets on the Ethereum blockchain.